International Karate: Lawsuit

 After the release of World Karate Championship in the US in late April 1986, Epyx was sued by video game publisher Data East for infringement of copyright, trademark, and trade dress.
 The dispute was about similarities to the 1984 arcade game Karate Champ and its home computer adaptations published in 1985.
 International Karate used the same colored fighters and had the same points system.
 The initial trial at the District Court for the Northern District of California began on 28 October 1986.
 In his decision of 28 January 1987, the court dismissed the allegations of trademark and trade dress infringement but found Epyx guilty of infringing upon Data East USA's copyright on Karate Champ.
 Data East was granted a permanent injunction against Epyx, Inc., and an impoundment was also ordered to restrain Epyx from selling or distributing World Karate Championship, and Epyx was also required to recall all copies of the game from customers and distributors.

 The decision was appealed the United States Court of Appeals for the Ninth Circuit, who in November 1988 reversed the decision, stating that while the game was similar, it was not identical and that one game company can not monopolize one entire sport.
-As a result, Melbourne House did not sue System 3 nor Epyx, as the game The Way of the Exploding Fist (1985) is also very similar to both of these games, though the game itself also borrowed heavily from Data East's Karate Champ.